 For example, with 3DoF (three degrees of freedom), you can only see the camera perspective, whereas 6DoF (six degrees of freedom) lets you move dimensionally through space, just like Google Maps.
 Only a few months ago, RED and Facebook launched Manifold – a new VR camera for shooting 3D and 360° imagery.

-Manifold is the first studio-ready camera system for immersive 6DoF (6 degree of freedom) storytelling.
+Manifold is the first studio-ready camera system for immersive 6DoF (6 degrees of freedom) storytelling.
 It’s powerful enough to capture immersive Hollywood-caliber movies.
 This means that, instead of sitting in a set watching a 2D movie, people will be able to watch the movie from inside the story.

 Immersive experiences require that massive amounts of data are available on various devices.
 Hence, the quality of the experience depends to a great extent on the level of connectivity.

 Earlier this year, Ericsson teamed up with researchers from King’s College in London to design futuristic applications for 5G.
 One of their use cases is remote surgery, which is not necessarily something new.
-However, according to their study, the 5G speed promises to eliminate all the currently delays and lags.
+However, according to their study, the 5G speed promises to eliminate all the current delays and lags.
 The surgeon uses VR equipment and haptic gloves, which sense motion and pressure, to operate on a patient on the other side of the world via a robot.
 5G enables the surgeon to get instant feedback via the gloves.

-5G is supposed to provide us with lightning quick connectivity and spare us from the latency that we’re currently dealing with.
+5G is supposed to provide us with lightning-quick connectivity and spare us from the latency that we’re currently dealing with.
 With 5G and cordless headsets, immersive experiences will improve exponentially.

 AR, VR and MR are at a very interesting point right now.
 They’ve become more pervasive and they’re starting to serve both utility and entertainment.
 With 3DoF and 6DoF, they’re changing the way we tell and experience stories.
 So, even from these perspectives only, we have a lot to look forward to in the following year.